Haiti–United States relations

-Haiti–United States relations are bilateral relations between Haiti and the United States.
+Haiti–United States relations (French: Relations Entre Haïti et Les États-Unis; Haitian Creole: Relasyon Ayiti-Etazini) are bilateral relations between Haiti and the United States.
 Succeeding U.S. presidents refused to recognize Haiti until Abraham Lincoln.
 The U.S. tried to establish a military base in Haiti and invaded.
 It withdrew in 1934 but continued to intervene in Haiti during subsequent decades.

-According to the 2011 U.S. Global Leadership Report, 79% of Haitians approved of U.S. leadership, with 18% disapproving and 3% uncertain, the highest rating for any surveyed country in the Americas.

 Because of Haiti's location, Haiti has the potential to affect the stability of the Caribbean and Latin America and is therefore strategically important to the United States.
 Historically, the United States viewed Haiti as a counterbalance to Communist leaders in Cuba.
 Haiti's potential as a trading partner and an actor in the drug trade makes the nation strategically important to the United States.
 Moreover, the two are tied by a large Haitian diaspora residing in the United States.

+Public opinion polling of Haitians has found overall approval of the United States.
+According to a 2011 Gallup survey, 79% of Haitians approved of U.S. leadership, with 18% disapproving and 3% uncertain, the highest rating for any surveyed country in the Americas.